jesusmgg/train-ld58/notes.md

 - Help button.
 - Reset button.
 - Start/stop button.
+- Clean up help message rendering code.

 ## Bugs
-- Loading screen is not showing.
 - Tile highlight should only be active when the level is fully in camera view.
 - Game scale gets small with certain window sizes.
 May be OK.